mjlosch/optim_m1qn3/README.md

 cd optim_m1qn3/src
 ```

-Edit Makefile to adjust to your platform.
-For me this involves choosing the correct CPP command and setting SUFF=for (because MacOS is case-insensitive in my case)
+Edit Makefile to adjust to your platform and compiler.
+It is important that you use the same compiler and compiler flags here as for compiling the MITgcm.
+This is important to ensure that the binary files written by the MITgcm are read correctly.
+For me this involves choosing the correct CPP command and setting SUFF=for (because I use MacOS and this is case-insensitive in my case), but you may want to check `tutorial_global_oce_optim/build/Makefile` to see, what compilers and options you actually used.
+Pay attention to the values of `FC` and `FFLAGS`; the optimization flags in `FOPTIM` are usually not important.

 ```
 make depend